Interested in a career as a naturalist?

 - Assist park staff in conducting resource management activities such as invasive species control, plant and animal inventories and research, and seed harvesting.

-To qualify, applicants must meet the following qualifications and state them in their resume or cover letter:
+To qualify, applicants must meet the following qualifications and follow the application directions in the job posting:

-- Must have completed one year of post-secondary education (college/tech school, etc.)
+- Must have completed one year of post-secondary education (college/tech school, etc. in a natural or cultural history related field, environmental outdoor education, natural resources management, or environmental studies).

-- Must be able to frequently lift and/or carry objects such as heavy tools and file boxes
+- Ability to occasionally lift articles such as 50-pound bags of feed (maximum) and frequently lift and/or carry objects such as heavy tools and file boxes.

 This program is made possible by funds from the Clean Water, Land and Legacy Amendment.